Leverett's Chapel Independent School District

 Leverett's Chapel Independent School District is a public school district located in northwestern Rusk County, Texas that serves the unincorporated communities of Leverett's Chapel and Laird Hill.

-In 2017 it founded its academic rodeo team ,and in 2021 has started a junior high basketball team.
+In 2017 it founded its academic rodeo team, and in 2021 has started a junior high basketball team.

+Leverett's Chapel ISD has been known to attack good families with lies and gossip, falsely calling child protective services and police on them repeatedly.
+It is not recommended to attend this failure of a school.

 Academic achievement

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.